You must go forth, and stop Xande... He is in the Syrcus Tower, whose entrance is guarded by four ancient statues.

 The Crystal Tower (also referred to as Syrcus Tower) is the climatic point of Final Fantasy III.
 As the name suggests, it is a massive tower made out of crystal, stretching so far up that the tip of it remains above the waves of the flooded surface.

 When Xande was gifted mortality by Noah, he went to the Crystal Tower to cause an imbalance.
 Using the Earth Crystal and sending Kraken to attack the Water Crystal, he successfully cut the world off from the sun, unleashing darkness and causing time on the surface to freeze.
-The final fourth of the game revolves around the Warriors of Light searching for the four fangs needed to destroy the statues guarding the tower (which repel airships and kill those who try to walk past.)
+In doing so, he inadvertedly awakens the Cloud of Darkness and, under its control, attempts to use the power of the crystals' light to summon it.
+The final fourth of the game revolves around the Warriors of the Light searching for the four fangs needed to destroy the statues guarding the tower (which repel airships and kill those who try to walk past.)

 The tower is split into four different regions: The outer perimeter known as the Ancients' Maze, the Crystal Tower itself, the basement level known as the Forbidden Land Eureka and the World of Darkness, which Xande linked to.